ahmedk92/ahmedk92.github.io/_posts/2019-02-01-Your Guide to iOS Dev Twitter.md

 Here I should be listing (and categorizing) the most useful iOS Developer Twitter accounts to follow.

 Last week, I found myself taking a colleague in a tour through Twitter accounts and telling him about what accounts to follow if he wants to learn about specific something (about iOS).
 He responded, "you should share this."
-So, driven by guilt (my \#1 motivation), I write this in hope of someone finding useful.
+So, driven by guilt (my \#1 motivation), I write this in hope of someone finding it useful.

 >This is not an exhaustive list (for sure!); maybe I dropped someone (or more), and of course more creative people are going to rise in the future.
 Help me make this list age well!